htohgrom/random/README.md

 # Advent of Code 2017

-My solutions to the Advent of Code 2017 exercises.
+My solutions to the [Advent of Code 2017](http://adventofcode.com/2017) puzzles.

 ## Day 1: Inverse Captcha